 When you’re recovering from surgery, the last thing you want is a problem with your incision.
 An incision is the cut or wound from a surgery.
 It is sewn closed by your doctor.
 It may also be stapled, taped, or glued closed.
 With proper care, it turns into a scar.
 Taking care of your incision once you return home is important to your health.
 Incisions vary by size and location.

 After surgery, your doctor will tell you how to care for your incision.
 His or her instructions might include:

-Your bandage should be removed the day after surgery.
-Your doctor may ask you to replace your bandage each day.
-Most wounds don’t require a bandage after a few days, but you may decide to wear a bandage to protect the incision.
+- When to remove the bandage.
+In some cases, your bandage should be removed the day after surgery.
+This depends on the location of the surgery, the seriousness of the surgery and incision.
+Most wounds don’t require a bandage after a few days.
+However, you may decide to wear a bandage to protect the incision.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.